-Upon the completion of this offering, Class A ordinary shares and Class B ordinary shares will have the same rights except for voting and conversion rights.
-Each Class A ordinary share will be entitled to one vote, and each Class B ordinary shares will be entitled into votes and will be convertible to one Class A ordinary share at any time by the holder thereof.
-Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances. will beneficially own all of our issued Class B ordinary shares representing in the aggregate % of the voting power of our total issued and outstanding shares immediately after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Upon the completion of this offering, 831,021,068 Class A ordinary shares, 429,846,136 Class B ordinary shares and 178,618,464 Class C ordinary shares will be issued and outstanding.
+Holders of Class A ordinary shares, Class B ordinary shares and Class C ordinary shares will have the same rights except for voting and conversion rights.
+Each Class A ordinary share will be entitled to one vote, and each Class B ordinary share will be entitled to 10 votes and each Class C ordinary share will be entitled to five votes.
+Each Class B ordinary share or Class C ordinary share will be convertible to one Class A ordinary share at any time by the holder thereof.
+Class A ordinary shares and to convertible into Class B ordinary shares or Class C ordinary shares under any circumstances.
+Mr. Xiaopeng He, our co-founder, chairman and chief executive officer, Mr. Heng Xia, our co-founder, director and president, and Mr. Tao He, our co-founder, director and senior vice president, will beneficially own in the aggregate all of our issued Class B ordinary shares representing in the aggregate 72.1% of the voting power of our total issued and outstanding shares immediately after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Alibaba will beneficially own 13,300,000 Class A ordinary shares represented by ADSs and all of our issued Class C ordinary shares, collectively representing 15.0% of the voting power of our total issued and outstanding shares immediately after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.

-The underwriters expect to deliver the ADSs against payment in New York, New York on , 2020.
+The underwriters expect to deliver the ADSs against payment in New York, New York on August 31, 2020.